mozilla/zamboni/docs/topics/install-zamboni/elasticsearch.rst

 Testing with Elasticsearch
 --------------------------

-All test cases using Elasticsearch should inherit from ``amo.tests.ESTestCase``.
+All test cases using Elasticsearch should inherit from ``mkt.site.tests.ESTestCase``.
 All such tests will be skipped by the test runner unless::

     RUN_ES_TESTS = True